stevearchuleta/reactHomeworkCardGame/README.md

 - setTimeout
 - CSS keyframes

-### This episode has been divided into chapters using git-banches
+### This educational tutorial has been divided into chapters using git-banches.
+This helps Steve Archuleta better understand the modularized build of a react app using git-branches.

 - [01-start-here](https://github.com/react-u/029-build-a-memory-game-using-react-hooks/tree/01-start-here)
 - [02-the-card-component](https://github.com/react-u/029-build-a-memory-game-using-react-hooks/tree/02-the-card-component)